 Participants commit to joining eight weeks at a time (two weeks of mindfulness and six weeks on another module).
 The full program is 24 weeks.

-The next module – Interpersonal Effectiveness – begins October 3rd, 2023.
+The next module – Distress Tolerance – begins February 2024 (date TBD).

 Consider this group if you are an adult in Virginia experiencing chaotic relationships, difficulty managing your emotions, and/or have problematic behaviors as a result of intense emotions.